-This season marks his 19th season as Artistic Director of the Southwest Symphony Orchestra.
-He holds a Bachelor of Music Education and a Master of Arts degree from Eastern New Mexico University, where he studied cello and conducting under Arthur M. Welker.
-Dr. Jelinek received his Doctor of Musical Arts from Arizona State University, where he studied cello with Takayori Atsumi and conducting with Eugene Lombardi, Frank Spinosa and Richard Strange.
+Dr. Mark R. Jelinek, emeritus professor of music at Bloomsburg University, conducted the University Community Orchestra for 29 years and the University Chamber Orchestra for 22 years.
+This season also marks his 26th season as artistic director of the Southwest Symphony in Hobbs, New Mexico.
+Dr. Jelinek, a native of Hobbs, NM holds a Bachelor of Music Education and a Master of Arts degree from Eastern New Mexico University, where he studied cello and conducting under Arthur M. Welker.
+Dr. Jelinek received a Doctor of Musical Arts degree from Arizona State University, where he studied cello with Takayori Atsumi and conducting with Eugene Lombardi, Frank Spinosa, and Richard Strange.

-Dr. Jelinek grew up in Hobbs and is the son of Mrs. Gladys Jelinek and the late Robert M. Jelinek of Hobbs.
+Dr. Jelinek is the son of the late Mr. & Mrs. Robert M. and Gladys L. Jelinek of Hobbs, NM.

 Deb Walker began working with the Southwest Symphony in May 2019.
 She received her Associate of Arts Degree in Advertising Communications from Collins College in 2001 and is married with one daughter.
 She co-owns Patio Pizza and has been a member of the Hobbs Rotary Club since 2012.
 She is an ex-officio member of the Symphony’s Board of Directors